| Romans 9:18-21 states: "Therefore hath he mercy

 special affection and love which went beyond mere cognition

+to electing, distinguishing grace.
 In each of the following scriptures the words know and

 foreknow are inseparably linked with elect individuals, the